Parliamentary.ai

 Prohibition of Cancellation and Blacklisting

-Event organizers are prohibited from canceling tickets or blacklisting resellers simply due to resale, unless explicitly permitted by a fair term within the original ticket purchase contract.
+Event organisers are prohibited from cancelling tickets or blacklisting sellers solely due to resale, unless explicitly allowed by a fair term in the original ticket contract.

-Local weights and measures authorities (in Great Britain) and the Department of Enterprise, Trade and Investment (in Northern Ireland) can enforce these provisions.
-They may impose financial penalties (up to £5,000) for breaches, with exceptions for breaches due to factors outside the responsible party's control.
-A review of consumer protection measures in the secondary ticketing market is mandated.
+Local weights and measures authorities in Great Britain and the Department of Enterprise, Trade and Investment in Northern Ireland can enforce the new rules, imposing financial penalties (up to £5,000) for breaches.

 Government Spending